endlessm/azafea/docs/source/queue-plugins.rst

 .. code-block:: python

-   def process(dbsession: Session, record: bytes) -> None:
+   def process(dbsession: DbSession, record: bytes) -> None:
        ...

 Azafea will call the function and pass it the following arguments: